 Notes: Standard errors are in parentheses and are clustered at the municipality level. \\\, \\, and \ indicate significance at 1%, 5%, and 10% respectively.
 The mean of the dependent variable gives the average of the outcome variable in the treatment group during the pre-reform period (before 2010).
 The outcome is the number of housing building permits delivered in the municipality per year per 10,000 inhabitants (using the 2010 population).
-Column 4 (resp.
-5) includes only municipalities below (resp. above) the median value of the share of homeowners in 2010.
+The sample includes only municipalities part of an urban area.
+Column 2 (resp.
+3) includes only municipalities that, in 2014, were part of an IC in which all municipalities were below 5,000 inhabitants (resp. encompassing a municipality above 5,000 inhabitants).